-As co-owner of Backcountry Babes, Emily develops trips and works hard to make them come to life.
+As owner of Backcountry Babes, Emily develops trips and works hard to make them come to life.
 Emily loves the spirit of outdoor adventure travel and especially loves sharing it with others.
 She finds our women’s trips have a special power to foster camaraderie, confidence, creativity, freedom, education, and fun.
 She is grateful to be working on the leadership team at Backcountry Babes, humbled by the beautiful energy of our educators and students, and proud to be building a framework for more women to become leaders in the outdoors.

 Emily has been guiding wilderness trips for the past 10 years.
-She has a strong passion for environmental outdoor education, and has instructed backpacking courses for Chadwick School, Crossroads School, and the Athenian School.
+She has a strong passion for environmental outdoor education, and has instructed backpacking courses for Chadwick School, Crossroads School, and the Stevenson School and the Athenian School.
 An avid rider, she has led cycling adventures in Spain, Maine, Catalonia, Costa Rica, Vermont, and Quebec.
 She has led programs for Adventures Cross Country and outdoor recreation trips at Colorado College.

 On the rare occasions when Emily stops traveling, she lives in Tahoe City and enjoys all the skiing, mountain biking, backpacking, and great time with outdoor people it offers.
 In addition to backcountry skiing, she loves desserts of any kind, hanging out with dogs, making art, practicing yoga, picking berries and getting out on rivers in the summertime.
 Looking forward to sharing an adventure together!